Dominik Tatarka

 Dominik Tatarka (14 March 1913 – 10 May 1989) was a Slovak writer famous for his 1956 satirical text The Demon of Consent (Démon súhlasu in Slovak) condemning Stalinism.

 Early life

-Tatarka was born in Plevník-Drienové to Jozef Tatarka-Greš and Žofia Tatarková (née Časnochová), who originally came from Skalité.
+Tatarka was born in Pelyvássomfalu, Kingdom of Hungary, Austria-Hungary (now Plevník-Drienové, Slovakia) to Jozef Tatarka-Greš and Žofia Tatarková (née Časnochová), who originally came from Sziklaszoros (now Skalité).
 He was the only boy and the second youngest out of eight children.
 After obtaining his primary education in his home village, Tatarka studied at grammar schools in Nitra and Trenčín, followed by universities studies of the Slovak and French language at the Charles University in Prague (1934–1938) and at Sorbonne (1938–1939).